-writing assignments; change of seating or location; pre-school, or after-school detention; in-school discipline; or Friday evening detention from 3-6pm.
+writing assignments; change of seating or location; pre-school, lunch-time, or after-school detention; in-school discipline; Saturday school; or Alternative school;

 Detentions

 A student may be detained after school or asked to come to school early by a teacher, after giving the student and his/her parents one day's notice.
 The student or his/her parents are responsible for transportation.